-6 For a 50-state scan, see Grow Your Own Teachers: A 50-State Scan of Policies and Programs (Garcia, 2020).
+&lt;sup>6 For a 50-state scan, see Grow Your Own Teachers: A 50-State Scan of Policies and Programs (Garcia, 2020).

-7 The differences between the definitions of traditional and alternative route programs are not always clear.
+&lt;sup>7The differences between the definitions of traditional and alternative route programs are not always clear.
 For instance, in some states, all postbaccalaureate programs were called alternative route programs-regardless if they were pre-service or in-service programs.
 Over time, alternative route programs became focused on shorter pathways into teaching with much of the learning taking place on the job.